temporalio/documentation/docs-src/clusters/how-to-set-up-mysql-visibility-store.md

 For details on the configuration parameters and values, see [Cluster configuration](/references/configuration#sql).

-To enable Advanced Visibility features on your MySQL Visibility store, upgrade to MySQL v8.0.17 or later with Temporal Server v1.20 or later.
+To enable advanced Visibility features on your MySQL Visibility store, upgrade to MySQL v8.0.17 or later with Temporal Server v1.20 or later.
 See [Upgrade Server](/clusters/how-to-upgrade-the-temporal-server-version) on how to upgrade your Temporal Server and database schemas.

 For example configuration templates, see [MySQL Visibility store configuration](https://github.com/temporalio/temporal/blob/master/config/development-mysql.yaml).